 Because sales activities involve discrete projects with a wide range of order sizes, the Company experiences some variability in financial results over the course of a year.
 A trailing four quarters ("TFQ") analysis, therefore, provides the most relevant perspective on the progress and the potential growth of the Company.
-The information below presents the Company's TFQ financial results for the periods ending June 30, 2022, and 2021.
+The information below presents the Company's TFQ financial results for the years ending March 31, 2023, and 2022.